-These Key Features explain the main characteristics and potential benefits of the two SIPP products open to new clients with Options UK.
+These Key Features explain the main characteristics and potential benefits of the Your Global SIPP.
 If you have any questions about any information in this document, please contact your financial adviser, or contact us directly.

-All our SIPP products are a type of personal pension scheme called a 'self-invested personal pension' ('SIPP') and are suitable long-term pension planning vehicles for individuals who want to diversify their investments outside of the usual range offered by a traditional personal pension.
-There are additional costs associated with our SIPPs.
+Your Global SIPP is a type of personal pension scheme called a 'self-invested personal pension' ('SIPP') and is a suitable long-term pension planning vehicle for individuals who want to diversify their investments outside of the usual range offered by a traditional personal pension.
+There are additional costs associated with Your Global SIPP.